ashnchiquita/BNMO-Tubes-Alstrukdat/README.md

 1. Clone this repository
 2. If you want to edit the configuration file, it is inside `config/config.txt`
+3. If you ran the program, it is inside `main.c`

 ## Features Done